-A healthy, kid-friendly, savory spinach muffin with vegetables and no oil, no added sugar and no butter!
+A healthy, kid-friendly, spinach muffin with vegetables and no oil, no added sugar and no butter!
 Make these guilt free veggie muffins in less than 30 minutes.
 You’ll get your vegetable servings in pretty easily with these healthy bites.
+Jump to recipe to get started!

 Why You’ll Love This Healthy Veggie Muffin Recipe